 How the Terracotta Warriors were Made

-The Making of Terracotta Warrior's Head: the shaping of the head is generally acknowledged to be the most difficult, and the procedure was very complicated.
-First, artisans molded an inner core roughly in head shape, and then applied several layers of mud to get different facial shapes.
-Finally by kneading, carving, scraping and pasting, artisans successively drew eyebrows, eyes, noses, mouths, ears, hair buns and hat decorations for the heads of terracotta warriors.
+The shaping of the head is generally acknowledged to be the most difficult, and the procedure was very complicated.
+First, artisans molded the front and back sides of the head roughly, glued them together, and then applied several layers of mud to get different facial shapes.
+By kneading, carving, scraping and pasting, artisans successively constructed eyebrows, eyes, noses, mouths, ears, hair buns and hat decorations for the heads of terracotta warriors.
 They drew each figure with a distinctive face, and experts have confirmed that these facial features were reproductions of individual Qin warriors.